 LifeArc and GOSH Charity support a joint funding scheme focused on helping GOSH researchers drive their discoveries towards new tests and treatments for childhood rare diseases.

-The 2021 funding round is now closed to new applications
+Funding is currently closed to new applications

 About the LifeArc & GOSH Charity Fund